tarowatanabe/cicada/README.rst

   - Three feature functions:

-    - 5-gram language model from `samples/sample.ngram.bin` which is a
+    - 5-gram language model from `samples/scfg/ngram.bin` which is a
-      binary version of `samples/sample.ngram.gz`.
+      binary version of `samples/scfg/ngram.bz2`.
     - word penalty feature which penalize by the number of words in the target side.
     - rule penalty feature which penaltize by the number of words in a derivation.
-    - In addition, there exist features already defined for each hierarchical phrase pair in `samples/sample.grammar.gz`.
+    - In addition, there exist features already defined for each hierarchical phrase pair.
+For example, see `samples/scfg/grammar.bz2`.

   - Actual operation: